david-loeb/edid/README.md

 The EDiD results can be plotted with the `plot_edid()` function.
 It uses {ggplot2} (and {patchwork} if plotting individual $ATT(g,t)$ ) under the hood.
 The following code demonstrates how to use `plot_edid()` and an example of how the plot looks.
+(Wouldn’t we all love to have results like this?)

 ``` r
 # Event study plot